跳到主要内容

 🤓 Different types of middlewares

-In Strapi, 2 middleware concepts coexist:
+In Strapi, 3 middleware concepts coexist:

-• Global middlewares are configured and enabled as global middlewares for the entire Strapi server application.
-The present documentation describes how to configure global middlewares.
+• Global middlewares are configured and enabled for the entire Strapi server application.
+These middlewares can be applied at the application level or at the API level.

 The ./config/middlewares.js file is used to define all the global middlewares that should be applied by the Strapi server.